thepirat000/Audit.NET/README.md

     var scope = AuditScope.Create("Order:Update", () => order, new { MyProperty = "value" });
     ```

     The first parameter of the `AuditScope.Create` method is an _event type name_ intended to identify and group the events.
 The second is the delegate to obtain the object to track (target object).
-This object is passed as a `Func<object>` to allow the library to inspect the value at the beginning and at the disposal of the scope.
+This object is passed as a `Func<object>` to allow the library to inspect the value at the beginning and the disposal of the scope.
 It is not mandatory to supply a target object.

     You can use the overload that accepts an `AuditScopeOptions` instance to configure any of the available options for the scope: